codefellows/portland-201n2/week_3-4/class-07/README.md

 [Submit Your Work](https://canvas.instructure.com/courses/1007443/modules/items/9018927)

 ## User Stories (MVP)
- - As a user, I want a styleguide for my website, so that anyone working on the site (including me) in the future will have a great reference tool to work from
+ - As a user, I want a styleguide for my website, so that anyone working on the site (including me) in the future will have a great reference tool to work from.
  - As a developer, I want to use proper HTML5 semantic markup to structure my page.
  - As a developer, I want to add the store data to the page using DOM manipulation methods and properties.

 ## Technical Requirements
  - Styleguide meets basic requirements of the problem domain